Hermiedapwdrman/CH_Fishinator/firmware/esp_src/ReadMe_Firmware.md

-##Notes for cloning project template
+## Notes for cloning project template

-####Note: Check the repo branches, there might be minor difference betweeen IDF and Arduino templates.
+###### Note: Check the repo branches, there might be minor difference betweeen IDF and Arduino templates.

+###### Note: There are now significant differences between esp-idf 2.1 and current master branch, must be explicit with which is being used.

+###### Note: If you switch IDF branches, you must update all submodules with: *git submodule update --init --recursive*

 1) *git clone* this template into a new project directory.
 2) Inside the **/firmware_ directory**, alter the **CMakeLists.txt** file: